haifabenaouicha/BIS_TEST/README.md

 ## Overview

 **BIS_TEST** is a modular PySpark-based ETL framework for processing and transforming e-commerce data.
-The project supports both batch and streaming workflows, utilizes Delta Lake for reliability, and is structured for easy deployment on platforms like Cloudera.
+The project supports both batch and streaming workflows (streaming workflows didn't work for me so I kept everything in batch), utilizes Delta Lake for reliability, and is structured for easy deployment on platforms like Cloudera.

 ---